openrails/openrails/Source/Documentation/Manual/driving.rst

    :scale: 80%

-To help the user with ageing eyesight, the Time value is clickable, to toggle between the Regular and Bold font-style.
-Once toggled, this window and external Messages-window changes all them to Bold font-style.
+To help the user with ageing eyesight, the Time value is clickable, to toggle between the Regular Once toggled, the Bold font style is used in this window and also the Multiplayer Info window if it’s open. to Bold font-style.

 .. image:: images/tdi-bold-windglass-off.png